Clayton State University

 210-G Arts & Sciences Bldg

 Each student will complete 36 semester hours of MALS coursework with a minimum grade point average of 3.0.
 At least 30 of these credits must be taken at Clayton State University.
 In their first semester, it is recommended that students take the required MALS 5000 Introduction to Graduate Studies course (3 hrs.).
-Also, in this and subsequent semesters, additional courses (9 hrs.) will provide all students with a selected background in Art, Literature, Math, Music, Philosophy, and Political/Historical Thought.
+Also, in this and subsequent semesters, additional courses (9 hrs.) will provide all students with a selected background in Art, Literature, Math, Music, and Philosophy.
 Each student will also select an academic area of focus or concentration (18 hrs.).
-Students may select from one of six (6) areas now available in this degree program: English, History, Liberal Arts, Math, or Philosophy.
+Students may select from one of five (5) areas currently available in this degree program: English, History, Liberal Arts, Math, or Philosophy.
 Students have two options (6 hrs.) in completing the program: The Capstone Thesis or Non-Thesis Option.

 Summary Degree Requirements: